ericthehacker/magento2-configscopehints/README.md

 ## Compatibility and Technical Notes

-Version 3.0.0 of this module has been tested against Magento 2.1.x.
+As of version 3.0.0 of this module has been tested against Magento 2.1.x.
 It's likely compatible with 2.0.x as well, but this is untested.

 > NOTE: For known compatibility with 2.0.x, check out version [2.1.0][2.1.0] of the module.